 4. You will need to be calm under pressure.

 It’s also important to note that as a phlebotomist, you may find yourself in high-pressure situations occasionally – after all, you are dealing with people’s health!
 So it’s vital that you can remain calm under pressure and handle stressful situations efficiently.
 (Though these are typically few and far between.)

 5 .
 You must have good people skills.

 Finally, it is essential to remember that as a phlebotomist, you will work closely with patients – often during some of the most challenging times in their lives.
 You must have excellent people skills and bedside manners to reassure patients and put them at ease during their procedures.

 Becoming a phlebotomist is a big decision!
-There are many things to consider before taking the plunge – from professional training requirements to personality traits that will make you successful in the role.
+Before taking the plunge, there are many things to consider – from professional training requirements to personality traits that will make you successful in the role.
 We hope this list has helped give you a better idea of what it takes to succeed as a phlebotomist.